Olympus E-M10 III vs Sony A9 II

 Studio photographers will appreciate that the Sony A9 II (unlike the E-M10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A9 II is a recent model that features in the current product line-up of Sony.
-In contrast, the E-M10 III has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-M10 III has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.
+Further information on the features and operation of the E-M10 III and A9 II can be found, respectively, in the Olympus E-M10 III Manual (free pdf) or the online Sony A9 II Manual.

 So how do things add up?
 Which of the two cameras – the Olympus E-M10 III or the Sony A9 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.